 Growing oldest old number of people who are susceptible to several medical complications such as neurological, respiratory, orthopaedic and cardiovascular diseases coupled with increase in the advancement of technology such as the development of specialty robots skilled for assisting old people in carrying out day to day operations is anticipated to drive the geriatric care services market share.
 The global geriatric research market was valued at US$ 599.6 billion in 2015 and is expected to expand at a CAGR of 4.2% during the period 2016 – 2024.

-- Track 1-1Geriatric surgery
+- Track 4-1Geriatric surgery

-- Track 1-4Gerosciences
+- Track 4-2Geriatric otolaryngology

-- Track 1-7Geriatric gastroenterology
+- Track 4-3Geriatric gastroenterology